-The MoU between the companies represents the second significant move toward consolidation in the European steel markets this year, after Italian authorities accepted ArcelorMittal’s bid to take over Italian steelmaker Ilva on June 6, although this is still awaiting approval from EU anti-trust authorities.
+Effects of consolidation The MoU between the companies represents the second significant move toward consolidation in the European steel markets this year, after Italian authorities accepted ArcelorMittal’s bid to take over Italian steelmaker Ilva on June 6, although this is still awaiting approval from EU anti-trust authorities.

 Nevertheless, since the deal was agreed, Ilva has demonstrated a change in pricing strategy and has been helping to raise hot rolled coil (HRC) prices in Italy.
 It would previously price its flat steel products at the bottom of the market, sources have told Metal Bulletin.

 The premium for Metal Bulletin’s price assessment for Northern European domestic HRC over Southern European HRC was €30 per tonne on June 7.
 On September 20, the prices in both regions were equal at €520-540 per tonne ex-works.

 “The Italians had the lowest prices [but] there’s the influence of ArcelorMittal and no imports, so the Italians have had to raise their prices,” the tube trader said.

 ArcelorMittal will have a 38% market share in Europe’s flat steel sector when it finalises the Ilva purchase, while ThyssenKrupp Tata Steel will have a combined market share of 25%, according to investment bank Jefferies.
 Click on the graph to see an expanded view.

 Production reductions Along with the increased pricing power, one analyst said that prices could be driven upward by alterations to steel output at the three production plants belonging to the joint venture.